AkritiKeswani/inboxZero/README.md

 ### Scenario 4: LinkedIn Follow-up

-**LinkedIn notification email:** "Sarah Johnson sent you a message about DevRel role at Stripe"
+**LinkedIn notification email:** "Sarah Johnson sent you a message about a role at Stripe"

 **InboxZero:**
 - Extracts LinkedIn profile URL